yongyw123/mig-sync-interface/README.md

 ## Construction - Clock Domain Crossing (CDC)

 By above, there are two clocks to be concerned with: (1) User System Clock @ 100MHz and (2) MIG UI clock @ 150MHz.
 The system clock is asynchronous with the MIG UI Clock.
 CDC Synchronizers are required.
-Dual-clock FIFO is a potential solution, but at the time of this writing, variants of Flip-flop sychronizers are considered.
+At the time of this writing, variants of Flip-flop sychronizers are considered (no handshaking, no FIFO etc) for convenience.

 Denote the User System Clock as the slow clock domain, and the MIG UI Clock as the fast clock domain.